POS System Credit Card Processing: Without vs. Built-In

 4. You want to hit the ground running.
 Integrated solutions have less complexity compared to integrating separate systems.
 They’re ideal for businesses that want to open and start accepting payments ASAP.

 How Much Will You Save?
 FTx POS will meet or beat your existing rate.
-If you need an integrated solution or want a better rate, contact our team now for a personalized quote based on processing volume.
-Call 845-397-0492 to chat with an expert.
+If you’re looking for an integrated solution or want a better rate, contact our team now for a personalized quote!

 Key Considerations When Choosing a POS Processing Solution